-For all other Part 9 buildings, the VBBL has prescriptive requirements for each major building assembly (e.g. foundation, walls, floors, and roof) and each type of enclosure, including doors and windows.
+Instead, the VBBL has prescriptive requirements for each major building assembly (e.g. foundation, walls, floors, and roof) and each type of enclosure, including doors and windows.
 For each building assembly category, the minimum effective thermal resistance or R-Values (m2K/W) are specified.
 Similarly, for each exterior enclosure category, the maximum thermal transmittance or U-values (W/m2K) are specified.
 Further details can be found in the Energy and Water-Efficiency chapter (Part 10) of the 2019 VBBL, in the Design Measures for Energy Efficiency section (see Table 10.2.2.6 and Table 10.2.2.7).